-NGV America estimates that there will be more than 50 million natural gas vehicles (NGV) worldwide within the next 10 years, accounting for about 9 percent of the world transportation fleets.
+NGV America estimates there will be more than 50 million natural gas vehicles (NGV) worldwide within the next 10 years, accounting for about nine percent of the world transportation fleets.
 In addition:

 - There are about 110,000 NGVs on U.S. roads today and more than 11 million worldwide.

 - There are more than 1,100 NGV fueling stations in the United States – and approximately half are open to the public.

 - In the United States, about 30 different manufacturers produce 100 models of light, medium and heavy-duty NGVs and engines.

 - Industry data shows that use of natural gas for vehicles nearly doubled between 2003 and 2009, now displacing more than 300 million diesel gallon equivalents.